NOAH Compendium

 The clinical effect of phenylbutazone can be evident for at least three days following cessation of administration.
 This should be borne in mind when examining horses for soundness.

-Special precautions for use in animals
+Special precautions for safe use in the target species

 Use in any animal under six weeks of age or in aged animals may involve additional risks.
 If such use cannot be avoided, animals may require a reduced dosage and special clinical management.